 After you have reviewed your data, you will understand what your site needs for improvement.
 Determining a budget becomes more comfortable when you know what improvements to make based on your data.
 Without the data, you are playing a guessing game.

-If you do not have a data program set-up, it is time to set it up.
-If you have a data collection program set-up, it is time to regularly start looking at the numbers.
+If you do not have a data program set up, it is time to set it up.
+If you have a data collection program set up, it is time to look at the numbers regularly.
 Looking over just a few sets of numbers will get you going in the right direction.
 The more you use the data, the more familiar you will get with the program and the numbers in each section.

 Please do not ignore your data; these numbers are the key to your site's success.
-The numbers help you make better marketing decisions.
+In addition, the numbers help you make better marketing decisions.

 About the Author